brunnth/BluetoothBalanceManager/README.md

 # BluetoothBalanceManager
 Easy to adjust audio balance.
-Save it to different profiles
+Save it to different profiles.